thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching.md

 Branch creation became very easy with the advent of Distributed Version Control Systems.
 However, it comes at an unquestionable cost.
-Long living branches break the flow of the IT delivery process, impacting stability and throughput.
+Long living branches break the flow of the IT delivery process, impacting both stability and throughput.

 ---